thomwiggers/cpucycles4ns/README.md

 -------
 Based on http://bench.cr.yp.to/cpucycles/n810.html which appears to have been written by D.J.
-Bernstein (according to the paper "SHA3 on ARM11 processors" by Peters Schwabe, Bo-Yin Yang and Shang-Yi Yang).
+Bernstein (according to the paper "SHA3 on ARM11 processors" by Peter Schwabe, Bo-Yin Yang and Shang-Yi Yang).